Queen Anne's County Department of Health Education

 High School Health Education

 At the high school level, the health education program is designed to help students examine personal lifestyles and make plans to attain and maintain optimal health.
-The 45 day curricula which is taught in conjunction with 45 days of physical education is generally taken in the ninth grade year.
-Major topic covered are decision making, abuse drugs, risk taking behaviors, nutrition, emergency response, diseases, Family Life and human Development and current issues.
-The researched based program used at the high school level is Project Toward No Drug Abuse and AlcoholEDU.
-Like middle school parents may elect to forego sections of the family Life instruction for their child via written request to the teacher.
-A second course in health education may be elected by students from the health choices in the Program of Study specifically Human Body I or Human Body II.
+The 45-day curricula which is taught in conjunction with 45 days of physical education is generally taken in the ninth grade year.
+Major topic covered are decision making, abuse drugs, risk-taking behaviors, nutrition, emergency response, diseases, Family Life and Human Sexuality and current issues.
+Like middle school, parents may elect to forego sections of the Family Life instruction for their child via written request to the Additionally, students in highSchool Health Education will be instructed on cardiopulmonary resuscitation that includes hands-only cardiopulmonary resuscitation and the use of an automated external defibrillator.